European-XFEL/Karabo/doc/howto/scenes.rst

 Tag: `{http://www.w3.org/2000/svg}path`

-Widget Object Classes (DisplayWidget, EditableWidget, VacuumWidget
+Widget Object Classes (DisplayWidget, EditableWidget, VacuumWidget)
 ------------------------------------------------------------------

 These widgets are also saved to ``Scene`` files.

 ValveWidget
 ===========

+Inherits from ``VacuumWidget``

+Alias: ``Valve``

+Should be removed - use Iconsets for vacuum widgets instead.

 EditableFileIn
 ==============